-More on Money: Please keep in mind that when you go out to rural areas you will cover your transportation and food costs.
-Edward, John, and all of our Omni Med personnel understand that Omni Med, not the volunteers, covers their transportation and meals.
-You will often share transport and pay the rural boda drivers together.
-With your room and board now covered in advance, there should be no time other than transport/ meals on the road when you hand over funds.
+More on Money: With your room, board, program-related transportation, and two meals now covered in advance, there should be few times when you hand over funds.
 We also strongly discourage solicitation.
 If VHTs or others ask you for money to pay for hospital tests, support a child in school, or anything else, our answer is always no. Sorry, but just be clear that this is not what we do.
 We are there to help them save lives by sharing knowledge.
-Anything else sets bad precedents, and creates an expectation for those who will follow you.
+Anything else sets bad precedents and creates an expectation for those who will follow you.
 This has happened many times in the past and I strongly encourage you to not support a particular child's school fees.
 When volunteers do this, it creates an expectation and ensures that future volunteers will battle numerous, unending solicitations.